quantum-kite/kite/docs/documentation/workflow.md

 * [Main program (*C++*)][kitex]
 * [Post-processing tool (*C++*)][kitetools]

+The [tight-binding][tightbinding] (TB) model is first defined on a [Python interface][kitepython] based on [Pybinding].
+The TB parameterisation enjoys from a number of advanced features, including disorder patterns and magnetic-field modifications.
+The model -- including any desired target-function calculations, such as DOS and conductivies -- is exported to a [HDF5]-file, together with the settings for the calculation (system dimensions, domain decomposition options, number of realizations, etc.).
+This file is then given as an input to the main program (*[KITEx][kitex]*).
+The *input* and *output* for the main program are written to the same [HDF5] file.

 <div>
   <figure>
     <img src="../../assets/images/getting_started/schematic_kite.png" width="600px" />
     <figcaption>The different components of KITE and its workflow.</figcaption>
   </figure>
 </div>

-The [tight-binding][tightbinding] (TB) model is first defined with the [user interface][kitepython].
-KITE's user interface is based on [Pybinding].
-However, it has additional features that modify the model such as complex disorder and fields modifications.
-It also features the definition of target functions *e.g*., DOS, conductivity, ...
-The model is exported to a [HDF5]-file, together with the settings for the calculation.
-This file is then given as an input to the main program (*[KITEx][kitex]*).
-The *input* and *output* for the main program are written to the same [HDF5] file.

 ## Steps